ksaifullah/coding-challenge/README.md

 -	Continuous integration and deployment
 -	Ability to use AWS Services

-## Problem
+## Problem - Step 01
-We have broken the problem into multiple steps to you a clear understanding.
+Create a *public* repository in [GitHub](https://github.com/) where the repository name is a [UUID](https://www.uuidgenerator.net/version4).
+Please keep commiting to this GitHub repository as you develop through rest of the steps.

-### Step 01
+## Problem - Step 02
-Develop a function that takes one string input of N number of integers separated by single whitespace.
-The function then outputs the longest increasing subsequence (increase by any integer) present in that sequence.
+Develop a function that takes one string input of any number of integers separated by single whitespace.
+The function then outputs the longest increasing subsequence (increased by any number) present in that sequence.
 If more than 1 sequence exists with the longest length, output the earliest one.
-You may supporting functions as many as you find reasonable.
+You may develop supporting functions as many as you find reasonable.

 #### Test Case 01
 Input